naturalcrit/homebrewery/README.md

 1. Make sure you have [node](https://nodejs.org/en/)
 1. Clone down the repo
 1. In your terminal, head to the repo
-1. Run `npm install` to get all the dependacies
+1. Run `npm install` to get all the dependencies
 1. Run `npm run build`, this will compile and build all the needed libraries (this only has to be done once, unless you add more libs)
 1. Run `npm run watch` to run the project locally.
 Should be accessible at `localhost:8000`
-2. Any changes to files within the proejct will be detected and the propject will automatically re-build
+2. Any changes to files within the project will be detected and the project will automatically re-build

 **Notes:** If you'd like to create and edit homebrews, you'll need to have MongoDB installed and running.